Day Care Provider

 Do children you care for remember you years later and come say hi, or are they too young to remember you?

-Asked by MikeR over 11 years ago
+Asked by MikeR about 12 years ago

 Some of my Pre-K kids remember me when I see them around town, especially if I have kept in touch or became friends with their parents after they have left, but for the most part, they are too young.